thegenemyers/MERQURY.FK/README.md

 per the convention above.
 Regardless of whether the extension is given, it is expected that the associated histogram file \<name>.hist is also present (this file is always produced by a run of FastK that produces a k-mer table).
-Also note carefully that these tables must be produced with the option -t1 set so that all k-mers that occur 1 or more times in the underlying data set are in the table.
+Also note carefully that these tables must be produced with the option -t or -t1 set so that all k-mers that occur 1 or more times in the underlying data set are in the table.

 <br>